bchao1/go-render/readme.md

 go build render.go
 ./render <path to .obj file> <path to texture file>
 ```
-You could also play with some other parameters (light direction, camera position), spectral lighting, etc in `render.go`.
+You could also play with some other parameters (light direction, camera position), spectral lighting, and etc in `render.go`.

 ## Demo